MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-non-administrators.md

     Non-admin users can't create the virtual smart card on the TPM, so you have to create it for them.

-6.  **Create a virtual smartcard using TpmVscMgr**
+6.  **Create a virtual smart card using TpmVscMgr**

-    Perform the following (still as the admin) to create an empty virtual smartcard on a machine.
+    Perform the following (still as the admin) to create an empty virtual smart card on a machine.
 This can be done through Intune, SCCM or group policies.

     `TpmVscMgr create /name MyVSC /pin default /adminkey default /generate`

 7.  **Install the CM app in the non-admin account**

-8.  **Launch the CM app and enrolling for a virtual smartcard**
+8.  **Launch the CM app and enrolling for a virtual smart card**